SikandarTahir23/Uni-Project/README.md

 # 🎬 YouTube Transcript Based AI Agent

-A Chainlit-powered AI application that extracts YouTube video transcripts and intelligently summarizes or analyzes the content using OpenAI GPT models.
+A Streamlit-powered AI application that extracts YouTube video transcripts and intelligently summarizes or analyzes the content using OpenAI GPT models.
 This project is developed as part of the **Programming Fundamentals** course to demonstrate practical usage of APIs, functions, and structured programming concepts.

 ---